Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient: Introduction

-It is also importante to mention that, for obtaining the existence statements in Theorems 1.1-1.5, it is fundamental to introduce and study an auxiliary fixed point problem via degree theory.
-More specifically, in \cite{MR4030257}, the authors construct an auxiliary fixed point problem for the case $c^+(x)u_0\gneqq 0$ for the $p$-Laplacian with a zero order term.
-Then, based on this approach, we prove Theorem 1.1 generalizing the arguments in \cite{MR4030257}.
-On the other hand, since in Theorem 1.2 we have $c^+(x)u_0\lneqq 0$, we introduce a new problem of fixed point for this case.
-Furthermore, we show that it is possible to obtain a more precise description of $\Sigma$, based on the assumption that we know the sign of $u_0$.
+The results presented in this work not only provide a novel approach to boundary analysis but also extend the existing theoretical framework.
+It is also important to mention that, the existence statements in Theorems 1.1--1.5 are established through an auxiliary fixed point problem constructed using degree theory.
+This approach is based on the work \cite{MR4030257}, where the authors developed a fixed point framework for the $p$-Laplacian with $c^+(x)u_0 \gneqq 0$.
+Our Theorem 1.1 generalizes these arguments to our setting.
+On the other hand, for Theorem 1.2, where $c^+(x)u_0 \lneqq 0$, we introduce a new fixed point problem tailored to this case.
+Furthermore, we show that it is possible to obtain a more precise characterization of the solution set $\Sigma$, particularly when the sign of $u_0$ is known.

 This paper is organized as follows.
 Section 2 presents auxiliary results, which are fundamental for the construction of our arguments.
 In Section 3 we derive a priori bounds for the solutions of problem \eqref{$P_lambda$}.
 Finally, in Section 4 we prove our main results.